Gazi Quarter riots: Unrest

 The attacks triggered chaotic events.
 Right after the attack, a great number of Alevi residents of the Gazi Quarter gathered in front of the cemevi, and marched to the neighborhood's police station.
-One of the protesters, Mehmet Gündüz, was killed and a good many were injured as the police fired into the air to disperse the crowd.
+One of the protesters, Mehmet Gündüz, was killed and many were injured as the police fired into the air to disperse the crowd.
 The violence continued all night long.

 In the early hours of the next day, Alevis from various places of Istanbul came to the Gazi Quarter to join the protesters.
 A massive crowd counting tens of thousands marched again toward the police station and clashed with the police, which was reinforced with the Flying Squad and the Special Task Force upon the orders of Istanbul Police Chief Necdet Menzir.
 The crowd overrun the barriers set up by the security forces and came some 200 m close to the police station countering police fire by throwing stones.
 The heaviest fight took place as the rioters almost reached the station.
 The police shot targeted to the people.
 The arriving gendarmerie units placed themselves between the opponents.
 However, this escalated the situation.
 It was not possible to control the events after hours.
 Fifteen rioters were killed and a great number of people were injured, among them journalists.

 The commander of the 6th Brigade sought negotiation with the protesters.
 The rioters demanded to send a delegation to the police station in order to make sure that no one was taken into custody.
 The commander agreed, and he selected also a young woman, Özlem Tunç, as a member of the delegation. Özlem Tunç entered the station with the delegates.
 After inspecting every room, they became confident that there were no one arrested.
 However, the police officers insulted the delegates.
 The policemen could only be stopped by the military commander from attacking the civilians.

 On March 14, Hayri Kozakçıoğlu, the governor of Istanbul Province, imposed martial law over Gazi Quarter and the neighboring two quarters in order to maintain order and security.
 On the same day, 36 people were injured during the protests that took place at Kızılay, Ankara in reaction to the events at the Gazi Quarter.

 On March 15, the riots spread to a neighborhood in the Ümraniye district of Istanbul, on the Anatolian part.
 Upon the death of five people and injury of more than twenty, martial law was extended also there.
 The province governor lifted the martial law over the region the next day due to reinstatement of order.